tarunv98/Reverse-Proxy/README.md

 That's It!!!!

+5. Filteration: To add any IP address that you want to block connection, add them in lib/hostfilter.js.

 All the activity to your HTTP server are logged to logs.txt file.

 NOTE: THIS WORKS ONLY WITH HTTP SERVERS